 - Amazon Prime: This is a great “one-stop” solution for both discounted food, shipping, shopping, and entertainment.
 We frequent Whole Foods Market and the discount is amazing.
 I recommend paying the annual fee at once just in case your income thins out during the year.

 - Ugly Produce Subscription Boxes: Traditional CSA subscriptions tend to be very expensive, but places like Misfits Market sell “ugly” organic foods at a deeply discounted price.
 This is the produce that is too “ugly” for your supermarket to carry, but still perfectly edible!

 Now it’s time to buy smartly.
 Here are my tips on how to save money while grocery shopping.

 Step 1: First, look at your supermarket and brand emails, social media and websites as well as coupons sites to find and print coupons.
 Do this for anything you might possibly by.
-Check paper or online flyers for the best prices.
-Sign up for newsletter, make sure you have loyalty cards and bring them shopping.
+Check newspapers or online flyers for the best prices.
+Sign up for newsletters, use grocery store loyalty cards and bring them shopping.
 You never know who will have the lowest price.
-I also check my Hopster Mobile Rebates App to look for rebates beforehand.

 Step 2: Print out all paper coupons and clip any online coupons.
 Next, organize your paper coupons.
 I use a small pocketed coupon holder and put the coupons in order of expiration date.
 This allows me to simply throw out the front of the pack any time I’ve missed a coupon.
 The first pocket contains brand coupons (food in one, home, pet and health items in another).